-This is the best sugar cookie recipe!
+This is the best small batch sugar cookies recipe!
 This small batch recipe is definitely one for your recipe box.
 These soft, lofthouse style sugar cookies melt in your mouth and are topped with a rich buttercream frosting.

 If you’re looking for the best sugar cookie recipe, you’ve come to the right place.
 This cookie recipe is a keeper and has been in my recipe files for years.